awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.External.Repl.md

 For information about setting the `binlog_format` parameter, see [Setting the binary logging format](USER_LogAccess.MySQL.BinaryFormat.md)\.
 For information about the implications of different MySQL replication types, see [Advantages and disadvantages of statement\-based and row\-based replication](https://dev.mysql.com/doc/refman/8.0/en/replication-sbr-rbr.html) in the MySQL documentation\.

 **Note**
-Use the procedure in this topic to configure replication in all cases except when the external instance is MariaDB version 10\.0\.2 or greater and the Amazon RDS instance is MariaDB\.
+Use the procedure in this topic to configure replication in all cases except when the external instance is MariaDB version 10\.0\.24 or higher and the Amazon RDS instance is MariaDB\.
 In that case, use the procedure at [Configuring GTID\-based replication into a MariaDB DB instance](MariaDB.Procedural.Replication.GTID.md) to set up GTID\-based replication\.

 ## Configuring binary log file position replication with an external source instance<a name="MySQL.Procedural.Importing.External.Repl.Procedure"></a>